oab1/Tronhead/Readme.md

 You can find me on Discord with any other questions, u/moab1#9591

 **Credits**
+This design was possible because of the work of many other designers/projects:

-## Huvud Toolhead PCB
+### Huvud Toolhead PCB
 https://github.com/bondus/KlipperToolboard

-## ANNEX Engineering Quickdraw Probe -
+### ANNEX Engineering Quickdraw Probe -
 Toolhead uses this complete dockable probe solution from ANNEX:

 https://github.com/Annex-Engineering/Quickdraw_Probe

-## ANNEX Engineering Sherpa Mini Extruder
+### ANNEX Engineering Sherpa Mini Extruder
 Extruder design based on this extruder from ANNEX:

 https://github.com/Annex-Engineering/Sherpa_Mini-Extruder